 The city was first mentioned in AD 590 and played a considerable part in the early history of Lombardy because of its strategic location.
 A possession of the bishops of Como in the 8th century, it was the setting for frequent conflict between the Lombardian cities of Como and Milan in the 14th and 15th centuries.
 Occupied by the French in 1499 but was taken by Uri Canton in 1500.
 The French king ceded it to Uri, Schwyz, and Unterwalden cantons in 1503.
 It became the capital of the Bellinzona Canton of the Helvetic Republic in 1798 and, in 1803, became the joint capital with Locarno and Lugano of the newly formed Ticino Canton.
 It has been the permanent political capital of the canton since 1878.
 A Canton is a subdivision of a country established for political or administrative purposes.

-The primary purpose of the fortresses was to defend the city from Italy.
+The fortresses’ primary purpose was to defend the city from Italy.
 Italians attacked it three years after the Swiss confederation declined to cede its territory to them in 1422.
 The Italians, though, could not annex it formally.

 Let us not forget it is a UNESCO Heritage site.
 The Declaration of Outstanding Universal Values, according to UNESCO, 2000 read as follows.